barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 #### Facet Definition
 - `Facet` objects are the semantic primitives the planner uses when composing contracts.
 Each facet defines a reusable slice of meaning – tone, brief, compliance rubric – that can be merged into node contracts.
+- Author and register facets in `packages/shared/src/flex/facets/catalog.ts` using the shared `FacetCatalog` utilities.
+The catalog is loaded everywhere via `getFacetCatalog()` so the planner, execution layer, and tests read the same source of truth.
 - Core fields:
   - `name` (machine key) and `title` (human label) keep facet identities stable.
   - `description` documents what the facet constrains.
-  - `schema` contains the JSON Schema fragment representing the facet’s structure.
+  - `schema` contains the JSON Schema fragment representing the facet’s structure (stored in `FacetDefinition.schema`).
   - `semantics` or `instruction` describes how downstream agents should interpret the facet.
-  - `metadata` carries versioning, dependencies, and directionality (`input`, `output`, or both).
+  - `metadata` carries versioning, dependencies, and directionality (`input`, `output`, or bidirectional).
+Optional `propertyKey` lets multiple facets merge into the same JSON path when required.

 Example: